Jauki/jauki/README.md

 Web Developer and Web Designer
 ------------------------------

-I've been coding for 4 years know and currently completing High School in Southern Styria, Austria 🇦🇹
+I've been coding for 4 years now and currently completing High School in Southern Styria, Austria 🇦🇹

 *   🌍  I'm based in Graz
 *   ✉️  You can contact me at [jaujuc18@htl-kaindorf.at](mailto:jaujuc18@htl-kaindorf.at)